 By George, he hasn’t got it: What would JM Keynes think of George Osborne’s Budget?

-I don’t wish to examine the structure of George Osborne’s emergency Budget, but to analyse its logic.
+I don't wish to examine the structure of George Osborne's emergency Budget, but to analyse its logic.
 On the structure I have only this to say: the balance between increased taxes and reduced spending is probably right.
-It is right to demand sacrifices from all sections of the community, though I doubt the attack on welfare benefits (designed to save £11bn a year by 2014-15) will be seen by many as fair.
-And there are a number of useful measures to encourage enterprise.
-My objection is to its overall fiscal – and ideological – stance.
-It is deflationary – not as deflationary as the Chancellor’s rhetoric demanded – but deflationary all the same.
+It is right to demand sacrifices from all sections of the community, though I doubt the attack on … Continue reading By George, he hasn’t got it: What would JM Keynes think of George Osborne’s Budget?

 What would Keynes have done?

-Expect plans for higher borrowing, tax cuts, and more spending in Monday’s pre-Budget statement.
+Expect plans for higher borrowing, tax cuts, and more spending in Monday's pre-Budget statement.
 With Britain sliding into depression, it is not surprising that the old Keynesian tool kit is being ransacked.
 But Keynesian economics is not just about fixing damaged economies.
-You don’t need very sophisticated economics to spend your way out of a depression.
-In one form or other – usually by war or war preparations – governments have been doing this throughout history.
+You don't need very sophisticated economics to spend your way out of a … Continue reading What would Keynes have done?

 Opinion: A peace deal for the whole of the Middle East